 3. Cleaning and disinfection.

 It is important to clean and disinfect frequently touched surfaces on a regular basis.
-There should be a schedule for when each item is cleaned with an Environmental Protection Agency (EPA)-registered disinfectant or a bleach solution.
+There should be a schedule for when each item is cleaned with an Environmental Protection Agency (EPA)-registered disinfectant or a bleach solution (according to the manufacturers' recommendations).
 Certain items need specific attention.

 - Diaper changing areas should have new paper liner for each diaper change, and then be wiped with a disinfectant.